HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - The Data Consumer requests the data using FHIR [Questionnaire].
 - A Direct Query is otherwise not feasible

-In most situations, a provider or designated staff must find, aggregate, filter, or approve the release of the data.
+In most situations, a provider or designated staff typically finds, aggregates, filters, or approves the release of the data.
 However, in other use cases, mutually agreed upon data sets for specific purposes can be automatically fulfilled without human intervention.

 ### Benefits